 Going through the reviews of our 10 best gaming monitors, you will frequently see the term refresh rate.
-So, before jumping there, we would like to explain a refresh rate and how will it effect your gameplay.
-Actually a refresh rate is the number of images return by the monitor per second every time it refreshes.
+So, before jumping there, we would like to explain a refresh rate and how will it affect your gameplay.
+Actually, a refresh rate is the number of images returned by the monitor per second every time it refreshes.
 It’s measured in Hz and there are 60Hz, 120Hz, 144Hz and 240Hz monitors available at the market.

 What is Hertz(Hz)?

 The number of images displayed per second by the monitor when it refreshes is termed as Hz.
 In other words, a 60Hz monitor will display 60 images while a 120Hz will display 120 images per second.
 Higher the number of Hz, the more images you get per second.
 Over the past, it was said that the human eye can only see up to 30Hz.
 Then it was said 60Hz but now one can’t reach to the conclusion.

 The introduction of 144Hz monitors greatly improved the gameplay.
 If you move from a 60Hz monitor to 144Hz, you will clearly see the difference.
 Not long ago, 240Hz monitors were introduced to the market.
 You won’t see any clear difference though, but it makes the gameplay super smooth proving that the higher the Hertz the better is your experience.

 Seeing the variance is not as noticeable for casual gamers as it’s for pro gamers.
 As they know better that this small difference plays an essential role to be the winners, especially when playing FPS games like Battlefield, PUBG and Overwatch.